fayez-nazzal/TestGPT/README.md

    testgpt -i <path to your input file> -o <path to your test output file>
    ```

+   Note that `--inputFile`/`-i` and `--outputFile`/`-o` can be either a file path or directory, and in the later case, a tests will be generated for each file inside the directory.

    If you don't provide an `--outputFile`/`-o`, the generated test file will be saved in the same directory as the input file.

    ```zsh